SEP490-FA25-G25/tms-sep490-be/docs/create-class/create-class-workflow-final.md

 **SessionResourceRepository:**

 - `bulkAssignResource(classId, dayOfWeek, resourceId, resourceType)`: Bulk insert using SQL (see Phase 1 above)
+- `batchCountConflictsByResourcesAcrossAllClasses(resourceIds, dates, timeSlotIds, excludeClassId)`: **NEW** - Batch count conflicts for multiple resources in single query

 **SessionRepository:**

 - `findUnassignedSessionsByDayOfWeek(classId, dayOfWeek)`: Find sessions without resource
 - `findConflictingSession(resourceId, date, timeslotId)`: Find which session is blocking the resource
+- `findByClassIdAndDayOfWeek(classId, dayOfWeek)`: **NEW** - Get all sessions for a specific day of week

 #### Result Example